 I don't know how I did it, but I am so glad I got this Apple Pear Gruyere Pie up on the blog for you before the holidays hit.
 I suggest prepping and assembling the pie few days ahead.
 Keep it safe in the freezer and bake it up the night before.
 This will make your life tremendously easier.

-Just know that once this Apple Pear Gruyere Pie is baking, it's hard to resist.
+Know that once this Apple Pear Gruyere Pie is baking, it's hard to resist.
 It fills the whole house with the bubbly scent of melting gruyere, wintery spice and buttery goodness.
 So be ready, it goes quickly.
 Promise me you will save yourself a slice of this Apple Pear Gruyere Pie to quietly savor for breakfast the day after Thanksgiving.
 There is no better indulgence than pie for breakfast.
+The simultaneously salty and sweet and semi-savory flavors of this Apple Pear Gruyere Pie is enough to skip the whole Thanksgiving to-do and head straight for dessert!

 PrintRecipe